 - In Harry Potter and the Chamber of Secrets, Ron wonders what teacher would be dumb enough to fall for the trio's planned deception about why they want a potions book in the Restricted Section of the library, having apparently temporarily forgotten that Lockhart is their Defence Against the Dark Arts teacher that year.

-- In Order of the Phoenix, Arthur Weasley (recovering in hospital after a snakebite from a magical snake) mentions that he's become interested in a branch of muggle medicine called 'Stitches' as a possible cure.
-Mrs Weasley scoffs at the idea, saying it sounds like he wants to sew his skin back together and not even he's stupid enough to try that...
-Harry hears her screech "WHAT DO YOU MEAN THAT'S THE GENERAL IDEA?" from the corridor outside the ward.
+- In Order of the Phoenix, Arthur Weasley (recovering in hospital after a snakebite from a magical snake) mentions that he's become interested in a branch of muggle medicine called "Stitches" as a possible cure.
+Mrs. Weasley scoffs at the idea, saying it sounds like he wants to sew his skin back together and not even he's stupid enough to try that...
+Harry hears her screech "WHAT DO YOU MEAN, THAT'S THE GENERAL IDEA?!" from the corridor outside the ward.
 Which is stupid in another way in that stitches are not usually used for puncture wounds.
 That's what happens when you don't give wizards any non-magical education after they turn eleven, and think of any Muggle methods as worthless (case in point — Ron's description of doctors as "Muggle nutters who cut people up").

-- In Storm from the Shadows, Admiral Byng says something to this effect, thinking that Michelle Henke and the Manticorans will not actually make good on their warnings to punish the Solarian aggression.
+- Honor Harrington: In Storm from the Shadows, Admiral Byng says something to this effect, thinking that Michelle Henke and the Manticorans will not actually make good on their warnings to punish the Solarian aggression.
 It doesn't end well for him.
 Ironic in that Admiral Byng is himself so dense that his skull practically generates its own independent gravity well.